 Know Your Company

-As mentioned previously, a legalized state does not mean employees have free reign on their marijuana use.
+Additionally, as mentioned previously, a legalized state does not mean employees have free reign on their marijuana use.
 It’s important to know your own organization’s policies regarding drug use.
 Most federally appointed positions require random drug testing to ensure compliance.
 They have a zero-tolerance policy for any and all drug use, especially the U.S. DOT.